rashidwassan/today-i-learned/devops/docker.md

 - Docker runs navtively on Linux.
 - It supported on Windows 10 and newer versions of OS.
 - Docker tool contains necessary Linux files, eliminating the need of whole Linux image for each container on Windows.

+## Disadvantages:
+- Cross platform issues with containers.
+It is highly recommended to have same OS across different devices to run containers.
+- Difficult to manage large number of containers.
+- Not a good solution for GUI rich applications.
+- Docker is suitable only if development and testing environments are same.